nhsx/covid-chest-imaging-database/_sources/index.rst.txt

 (if first time applying) and a :download:`Data Access Agreement <docs/NCCID_Data_Access_Agreement.docx>`.
 All documents should be sent to NHSX by contacting imaging@nhsx.nhs.uk.

+Please note that research groups affiliated with a hospital can only request access to NCCID data if their hospital is already a collection site.

 How requests are assessed
 -------------------------